 Professor Kenny Coventry holds a Chair in Psychology, and is Head of the School of Psychology.
-He joined UEA in 2012 following posts at Dundee, Plymouth, and Northumbria Universities.
+He joined UEA in 2012 as inaugural Head following posts at Dundee, Plymouth, and Northumbria Universities.
 His main research interest is the relationship between language and perception, which has been funded by major grants from the ESRC, AHRC, EPSRC, and European Commission.
 He is a Chartered Psychologist (CPsychol), a Fellow of the British Psychological Society (FBPSsS), and recipient of the 2015 British Psychological Society Cognitive Prize.

 Coventry, K. R., Griffiths, D., & Hamilton, C. J. (2014).
 Spatial demonstratives and perceptual space: Describing and remembering object location.
 Cognitive Psychology, 69, 46-70.